knowit/react-workshop/tasks.md

 });
 ```

-Hint: name is found based on the event sent to `onFieldChange` function (event.target.name).
+Hint: name is found based on the event sent to `handleFieldChange` function (event.target.name).

 ### 4.2 - Submitting all the things